informatics-isi-edu/line-viewer/README.md

 ## Column Names

-A column is named by its file name and the index of the column within that file, e.g. filename:index.
+A column is named by its file name and the name of the column within that file, e.g. filename:index or filename:headervalue.
 If there is only one file, the file name may be omitted.
-The file name consists of the last component of the URL specifying the file.
-We require that all file names be unique.

 A column within a file is identified by either its column index, or by the value in its column heading if it exists.